 |Language of Instruction:||English||Minimum GPA:||3.0|

-Exchange places are currently filled for Spring 2014.
-Contact Samantha Sorensen (email@example.com) if you are still interested in the program.
+Exchange places are currently filled for spring semester 2014.
+Contact Samantha Sorensen (email@example.com) if you are still interested.

 Students have the opportunity to study just outside of London, England at the University of Hertfordshire.
 With around 22,000 students, the University of Hertfordshire is located on a green campus with excellent learning, residential and sports facilities.
 Hertfordshire is a young university with state-of-the-art facilities and a frequent collaboration with local, regional and national employers.

 The Student Union has a wide range of clubs and societies, including its own bar and night club on campus for music and entertainment.
 Also located on campus, a Sports village offers outstanding sporting and fitness facilities with a fitness club, climbing wall, cricket hall, squash courts, indoor swimming pool, badminton, basketball, and volleyball and netball courts.

 Location: The University of Hertfordshire is located in Hatfield, a town of 28,000 people.
 London is less than a half hour by train and the city of St. Albans is also close.
 The University's placement gives students the best of all worlds.
 Hatfield is most famous for being the location of Hatfield House (or Royal Palace of Hatfield), where Queen Elizabeth learned about her accession to the throne.
 It is also regarded as being the birthplace of the jet airliner (the ill-fated De Havilland Comet).